dpobel/damien.pobel.fr/damien.pobel.fr/src/post/youtube-video-github.md

 ---
-title: Embed a Youtube video in Github markdown
+title: Embed a Youtube video in GitHub markdown
 tags: github, javascript, web, greasemonkey, firefox
 published: 2016-02-14 19:45
-metadescription: A Greasemonkey script that helps to embed Youtube videos in a better way in Github pull request, comment or issue.
+metadescription: A Greasemonkey script that helps to embed Youtube videos in a better way in GitHub pull request, comment or issue.
 lang: en
 photos:
     - images/greasemonkey-javascript-youtube-github.png
 ---

-It's not really possible to properly embed a video in a Github comment, pull request or issue like [it's possible for images](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/) for instance.
-So if you want to put a video in a Github pull request (I do that quite often), you have to upload it to a video hosting service like Youtube and then you can put the link in the description.
+It's not really possible to properly embed a video in a GitHub comment, pull request or issue like [it's possible for images](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/) for instance.
+So if you want to put a video in a GitHub pull request (I do that quite often), you have to upload it to a video hosting service like Youtube and then you can put the link in the description.
 This is not what I would call *embedding a video* but at least it's simple and effective.